McCoy molding Arizona offense to fit his players’ talents

 The offense will be designed to take advantage of what the players do best, McCoy said.

-And it’s clear that he and Wilks want a physical running game.
+And it’s clear that he and Wylks want a physical running game.

 “That’s what training camp’s for, really, for the running game,” McCoy said.
 “You try to become a physical football team in training camp.”

 The Cardinals overhauled the offensive line.
 D.J.
 Humphries remains at left tackle, Mike Iupati is still the left guard and A.Q.
 Shipley is still the center.
-But the right side is occupied by a couple of free agent signees — Justin Pugh at right guard and Andre Smith at right tackle.
+But the right side is occupied by a couple of free agent signees — Pugh at right guard and Adams at right tackle.

 Now they’re strengths are being evaluated.